nicolewhite/algebra.js/README.md

 ## Expressions

 Initialize expressions with a variable name.
 Add integers, fractions, or other expressions to expressions.
 Multiply and divide expressions by either integers or fractions.
+Evaluate expressions by substituting in fractions or integers for variables.

 ```js
 var x = new Expression("x");